Water saving tips

 - Fix a dripping tap.
 A dripping tap can waste 15 litres of water a day, or 5,500 litres of water a year.

-- Install a water butt to your drainpipe and use the water collected to water your plants, clean your car and wash your windows.
+- Install a water butt to your drainpipe and use it to water your plants, clean your car and wash your windows.
+A water butt can collect around 5,000 litres a year.

 - Water your garden with a watering can rather than a hosepipe.
-A hosepipe uses 1,000 litres of water an hour.
+A hosepipe can use as much as 1,000 litres of water an hour.
 Mulching your plants (with bark chippings, heavy compost or straw) and watering in the early morning and late afternoon will reduce evaporation and also save water.

 - Fill a jug with tap water and place this in your fridge.
 This will mean you do not have to leave the cold tap running for the water to run cold before you fill your glass.